 1. Begin investing financially.
 Here are a few options.

-- Consider sponsoring a child for $200/year in the school that we support in San Pablo La Laguna.
-Your sponsorship will provide education and help with meals for local Mayan child that you could actually meet on a partnership trip with NDC!
-For more information about how to do this, contact Margie Termeer at firstname.lastname@example.org.
+–Consider sponsoring a class for $220/year in the school that we support in San Pablo La Laguna.
+Your sponsorship will provide salaries and support for teachers as well as meals, uniforms and supplies for children whom you could actually meet on a partnership trip with NDC!
+For more information about how to do this, contact email@example.com.

 2. Learn about the Mayan highlands of Guatemala and pray for our partnerships there.